IT’S 2:18AM EASTERN STANDARD TIME

 2: Tempura Kuruma Ebi

-The meal perked up with Anago (conger eel), a summer delicacy that makes the first of its two appearances in course number 3.
+The meal really perked up with Anago (conger eel), a summer delicacy that makes the first of its two appearances in course number 3.

 What made it special?